Committees and Councils

 Madison College is especially committed to promoting positive and productive relationships amongst employees along with professional development and education for our employees.
-The PD council, and its affiliated subcommittees, consult, advise, provide interests, and address proposed policies, when appropriate, that attract, nurture, support, and celebrate employees including, but not limited to: Input in best practices around hiring methodology and onboarding, Professional and talent development (succession planning and performance appraisals), Total rewards (wellness and benefits), Other miscellaneous employee pathway components
+The PD council, and its affiliated subcommittees, consult, advise, provide interests, and address proposed policies, when appropriate, that attract, nurture, support, and celebrate employees including, but not limited to: Input in best practices around hiring methodology and on boarding, Professional and talent development (succession planning and performance appraisals), Total rewards (wellness and benefits) and other miscellaneous employee pathway components.

 Facilities Planning and Investment Council

 The Facilities Planning and Investment Council reviews and recommends policies related to the College’s facilities and facility usage in alignment with the strategic and academic plans of Madison College, keeping student success as the primary goal.
 The policies addressed by the council guide fiscally responsible planning to ensure the college facilities are safe, accessible, and sustainable environments for our diverse students, employees, and community stakeholders.The scope of work for FPIC includes, but is not necessarily limited to: Development and review of the College’s Facilities Master Plan, Development and review of policies related to sustainability, Transportation, Emergency Preparedness, Facility usage, maintenance, and improvement, Communication with all College constituents, Communication with related committees and other Shared Governance bodies, Assessment and evaluation of facilities-related policies and plans development in accordance with those policies.